TV Reporter and Alum Victoria Price Gets Life-Changing Email

 “I was scrolling through, and it was a weird sort of email,” says Price, 29.
 “There was no body to it, just a subject line.
 Something along the lines of, ‘Please get the lump in your neck checked out.
 It looks like mine, and mine turned out to be cancer.
 Please take care of yourself.’”

-“The surgeon came in and said, ‘You absolutely have thyroid cancer, and it’s spreading to your lymph nodes,’” she recalls.
-In fact, Price had a three-centimeter lymph node so swollen that it was starting to press on her vocal cord.
+“The surgeon came in and said, ‘You absolutely have thyroid cancer, and it’s spreading to your lymph nodes,’” Price recalls.
+In fact, she had a three-centimeter lymph node so swollen that it was starting to press on her vocal cord.
 She would have to undergo surgery to have her entire thyroid removed.

 Wanting to explain to viewers that she’d be gone for a while to have the surgery and recover, Price shared her story to Twitter.
 What happened next was a viral sensation.